bitsofinfo/kubernetes-helm-healthcheck-hook/README.md

 Optionally if you specify `--slack-config-filename`, each `alert` you define in the slack YAML file, will be executed per `checker.py` run.
 Example: (example: [example/slackconfig.yaml](example/slackconfig.yaml))
 Each alert you configure will be passed a Jinja2 context object that contains the full details of the `checker.py` invocation that you can use to render about any message content you'd like.
+(To see a dump of what the context object looks like in STDOUT provide the `--debug-slack-jinja2-context` flag).

 This can be run many ways such as:
 * a direct Python script invocation on your local (i.e. `./checker.py -h`)